top of page

 d.
 Mormonism.

-All the other religious sects believe in the Old Testament.
+All religious sects that are descendants of Abraham believe in the Old Testament.

-They all have their roots in Judaism, founded by Abraham.
+They all have their roots in Judaism, which was founded by Abraham.

 21. What was the first recognized "officially authorized Bible" of the Church printed in English?